 Welcome to My Website

-I am currently carrying out Post-Doctoral research at the Crete Center for Theoretical Physics.
+I am currently carrying out Post-Doctoral research at the Astroparticle & Cosmology Center (APC) of University of Paris.
 My research interests are revolving around the general theme of Gauge/Gravity dualities.
-In parallel I am also trying to understand the physics of Black Holes and to develop Cosmological models with string-theoretic and other mathematical tools such as those of Random Matrices.
+I am currently investigating the implications of holographic ideas to physics beyond the standard model (SM) and its coupling to gravity.
+In parallel I am also trying to understand the physics of black holes and wormholes using string-theoretic and other mathematical tools such as those of random matrices.
 My research is funded by the advanced ERC-grand SM-GRAV whose principal investigator is Professor Elias Kiritsis.

 In parallel, the main conceptual idea -Holography- was already intuitively developed from Gerard 't Hooft and Leonard Susskind in the early 90's.
 It was based on the studies of black holes and in particular on the remark that the entropy of a black hole obeys an area law and not a volume law as local quantum field theories do -gravity in a sense has much less degrees of freedom than usual quantum field theories in the same number of dimensions-.